Leo Tolstoy

 2

 One often hears arguments that say that all efforts to change life, eradicate evil and establish justice are useless, that all this will happen by itself, that progress will take care of it.
-People were traveling in a boat using oars, but the rowers arrived at their destination and went ashore, while the travelers in the boat are not taking up the oars, assuming that because the boat was previously moving, it will continue moving now.
+People were traveling in a boat using oars, but the rowers arrived at their destination and went ashore, while the travelers in the boat are not taking up the oars, assuming that because the boat was previously moving, it will keep moving even now.

 3